Non-Contradiction/JuliaCall/README.md

 at <lch34677@gmail.com> or <cxl508@psu.edu>.
 You are welcome to use the [issue template](.github/issue_template.md) and the [pull request template](.github/pull_request_template.md).
-The [contributing guide](.github/CONTRIBUTING.md) gives some guidance to make contributions.
+The [contributing guide](.github/CONTRIBUTING.md) provides some guidance for making contributions.

 ### Checking `JuliaCall` Package